 The aim of LUCKY LINDYs HOP is to combine the basic techniques of these vintage dance styles with contemporary choreography to create a dance theatre performance about Charles Lindbergh's Atlantic crossing, accompanied live by swing musicians.

-It will be performed on the 3rd of May 2020 on Hamburg's stage "Sprechwerk".
+It will be performed on September 20, 2020 on Hamburg's stage "Sprechwerk".

 The dance piece is classically divided into three acts, symbolizing take-off, flight and landing.
 They represent Lindbergh's emotional development within the dangerous 33 hours and 30 minutes that his adventure lasted.